IRL2/nanover-server-py/paper/paper.md

-For decades, the family of simulation methods encompassed by the umbrella term "molecular dynamics" (MD) have been indispensable for exploring the temporal evolution and properties of atomic and molecular systems [@alder_phase_1957; @alder_molecular_1958; @alder_studies_1959; @rahman_correlations_1964; @verlet_computer_1967;
+For decades, the family of simulation methods encompassed by the umbrella term "molecular dynamics" (MD) have been indispensable for exploring the temporal evolution and properties of atomic and molecular systems [@alder_phase_1957; @alder_molecular_1958; @alder_studies_1959; @rahman_correlations_1964; @verlet_computer_1967; Re@mccammon_dynamics_1977].
- @mccammon_dynamics_1977].
 MD has been used to study a plethora of chemical and biological systems [@van_gunsteren_validation_2018]; applications include the prediction of protein structures [@geng_applications_2019], simulation of drug docking in protein-ligand systems [@de_vivo_recent_2017], and the characterisation and nano-engineering of materials [@lau_nano_engineering_2018].
 One of the major challenges when using MD simulations to explore the dynamics of chemical and biological systems is the sampling of rare events.
-Many interesting molecular processes occur over timescales substantially longer than are computationally feasible to model for most researchers, even when harnessing the power of high-performance computing [@yang_enhanced_2019, @kamenik_enhanced_2022].
+Many interesting molecular processes occur over timescales substantially longer than are computationally feasible to model for most researchers, even when harnessing the power of high-performance computing [@yang_enhanced_2019; @kamenik_enhanced_2022].
 This is particularly true for biological systems [@hollingsworth_molecular_2018], which often contain hundreds of thousands of atoms that must be explicitly simulated in order to accurately determine the dynamics of the system [@brooks_biomolecular_2024].
-A plethora of enhanced sampling techniques have been developed to tackle this problem [@henin_enhanced_2022]: families of such techniques include (though are by no means limited to) umbrella sampling, metadynamics, steered molecular dynamics, generalised ensemble approaches and biasing potential methods [Citations for specific methods].
+A wide variety of enhanced sampling techniques have been developed to tackle the issue of insufficient sampling by brute force MD simulations [@henin_enhanced_2022; @yang_enhanced_2019;
+@kamenik_enhanced_2022].
+Families of such techniques include (though are by no means limited to) umbrella sampling, metadynamics, steered molecular dynamics, generalised ensemble approaches and biasing potential methods [Citations for specific methods].
 Though undoubtedly effective, many of these techniques have certain limitations, such as needing to specify a pre-determined reaction coordinate or collective variable(s), imposing pre-defined constraints or restraints on the molecular system, or requiring a large number of simulation steps and/or multiple simulations to sample the desired behaviour [Citations for limitations].